alberacca/alberacca.github.io/_pages/about.md

 I'm a PhD candidate at the Department of Engineering in the University of Cambridge.

-My research consists of predicting the time evolution of dynamical systems with Recurrent Neural Networks.
+My research consists of merging recurrent neural networks, convolutional autoencoders, Bayesian optimization and physical knowledge to predict the future time evolution of dynamical systems.

-__Background.__ During my studies in space engineering, I became fascinated by mathematical modelling as a tool to operate on the real world.
-This passion lead me to a research position at the University of Illinois, where I worked on numerical algorithms for the simulation of hypersonic flows.
-At the same time, fellow graduate students introduced me to the growing field of machine learning, whose versatility in several engineering applications deeply impressed me.
-This experience brought me to my current PhD in Cambridge, where I develop machine learning architectures that couple known physical knowledge and data.
+__Background.__ During my studies in space engineering, the more I studied, the more I became fascinated by mathematical modelling as a tool to operate on the real world.
+This fascination lead me to a research position at the University of Illinois, where fellow graduate students introduced me to the growing field of machine learning, whose potential deeply impressed me.
+To me, machine learning offered a new approach, complementary to existing knowledge, with seemingly infinite engineering applications.
+This vision and passion for machine learning brought me to my current PhD in Cambridge, where I develop architecture for the temporal prediction of dynamical systems.

 <!--My research focuses on dynamical systems, with applications that range from fluid dynamics, to climate science and epidemiology.-->